Dwurian/DATA-310/Mar12.md

-# March 12 Informal Response
+# Mar 12 Informal Response

 I downloaded the DHS data from Jordan.
 After data cleaning and formatting, I produced heat maps for the raw, standardized, normalized, and percentized data.